Franz Schubert: Lieder

 Lieder that Fischer-Dieskau Did Not Record

 When screening my collection of Lieder by Franz Schubert, I found 6 Lieder that Dietrich Fischer-Dieskau has not recorded.
 The most likely cause for such omissions presumably was that they depict a female role (such as “Die junge Nonne” / “The young nun”).
-Or because they were explicitly written for female voice, such as the Romance from “Rosamunde”.
-The famous Lied “Der Hirt auf dem Felsen” depicts a male role, but is clearly written for (mezzo)soprano.
-On top of that, the accompaniment by piano and clarinet really implies a female voice, as the clarinet (which does not match a male timbre) is set to imitate the voice, and vice versa.
+Or because they were explicitly for female voice, such as the Romance from “Rosamunde”.
+The famous Lied “Der Hirt auf dem Felsen” depicts a male role, but is clearly for (mezzo)soprano.
+On top of that, the accompaniment by piano and clarinet really implies a female voice.
+The clarinet (which does not match a male timbre) is sic Blog imitate the voice, and vice versa.
 The decision not to sing / record the Lied “Liebhaber in allen Gestalten” D.558, though, is somewhat strange/odd, see below.

 Lied D.497, “An die Nachtigall” (Matthias Claudius)